 We would like to introduce our recent activities.
 In FY 2013-2017 (Director: Prof. Kawai), we divided the research subjects of interface science into two major areas, soft and hard interfaces, and worked to deepen our understanding of dynamic interface phenomena.
 The soft and hard interfaces here are different from the general definition that distinguishes between then by the substances that make up the interface.
 A "soft interface" is a dynamic interface in which the molecules (atoms) forming the interface are constantly replaced during normal observation time, such as micelles (molecular assemblies) of surfactants.
 On the other hand, a "hard interface" is a rigid interface in which there is (almost) no replacement of surface constituent molecules (atoms), such as metal nanoparticles.
 The division members were divided into groups dealing with "soft interfaces" and "hard interfaces", and each interface was further classified into one-dimensional, two-dimensional, and three-dimensional interfaces.
 We promoted accurate understanding of the phenomena at the interface and "manufacturing" research using interface science (Fig. 1).
-The distinctive feature of this division is that researchers who conduct research on the theme of interface science from the aspects of chemistry, physics, bioscience, theoretical chemistry, etc., to carry out research from basic to application on interface phenomena through mutual information exchange and collaboration, while being conscious of "dynamics of interfaces" and "dimensionality of objects".
-Through the collaboration of the members, we were able to achieve synergistic results, especially with regard to "stimulus-responsive interfaces that respond to external stimuli such as light, temperature, and electricity".
+The researchers who conduct research on the theme of interface science from the aspects of chemistry, physics, bioscience, theoretical chemistry, and other fields have collaborated to achieve synergistic results, especially with regard to "stimulusresponsive interfaces that respond to external stimuli such as light, temperature, and electricity".

 In FY 2018-2022 (Director: Prof. Sakai), the researchers who specialize in physics, mechanics, pharmacology, theoretical science, and measurement science joined the membership, which was previously mainly consisted of chemists.
 With the support of advanced measurement science and theoretical science, we have set a new goal of conducting "accurate understanding of the interface dynamics/reaction mechanism at the interface" regarding "manufacturing using interface science".
-Especially in the fields of "advanced"
+Especially in the fields of "advanced interfaces", we were able to achieve many results, including collaborations among members with different specialties.
+We also strengthened our ties with industry by actively holding seminars by corporate researchers.
+In addition, we contributed to public outreach, such as by cooperating with open colleges.